 Difference between the partisan lean of the state’s median district and the state as a whole.

 Difference between each party’s share of “wasted votes” — those that don’t contribute to a candidate winning.

 The number of districts in the state whose partisan leans are between R+5 and D+5.

 The demographic and partisan breakdown of West Virginia’s new map

 The racial makeup of each district is of the voting-age population.

 Powered by All About Redistricting

-Who controls redistricting in West Virginia in 2021?
+Who controls redistricting in West Virginia right now?